1C0D/obsidian-tools/README.md

 - \+ modal to replace or increment existing file(s)/dir(s)
 and if file(s) an option to copy resolved links too
 [^1]: to check result the destination folder is opened at the end

+- added search from directory improved (Liam plugin)

+- each part of the plugin can be disabled in settings.